 James, who is a four-time MVP is currently in Brazil where he will watch Sunday’s World Cup final between Germany and Argentina.

-In other notable NBA news, All-Star Carmelo Anthony is still taking his time trying to decide if he wants to leave the New York Knicks to another franchise.
+In other notable NBA news, All-Star Carmelo Anthony is still taking his time trying to decide if he wants to leave the New York Knicks for another franchise.

 James’ departure from the Heat has created a lot of commotion for players who were considering free agency but Anthony has not been affected by his actions.